Nikola-02/tastybites/README.md

 - Manipulation of shopping list items (add, edit, delete).

 - Persistent storage of shopping list data in Local Storage.

+- Login and register mechanism (in Frontend only)

 # Technologies Used:
 - HTML, CSS(SASS), JavaScript, Angular.